StrikingLoo/strikingloo.github.io/_posts/2024-04-03-llm-css-design.md

 After this Claude went crazy explaining all the virtues of its design, to the point where it reached its token limit for the message.
 Here is an excerpt.

-> Attention to Detail: The design pays close attention to small details, such as hover effects on navigation links, underlines on headings and links, and decorative elements like the circular bullet points before headings.<br><br>Animations and Transitions: Smooth transitions and animations are implemented for various interactive elements, such as the navigation link underlines and the link underline effect, adding a polished and refined touch to the user experience.
+> Attention to Detail: The design pays close attention to small details, such as hover effects on navigation links, underlines on headings and links, and decorative elements like the circular bullet points before headings.<br>Animations and Transitions: Smooth transitions and animations are implemented for various interactive elements, such as the navigation link underlines and the link underline effect, adding a polished and refined touch to the user experience.

 ## Conclusion